HSV529 Herpes Vaccine Description

 HSV529 Herpes Vaccine Dosage

-The HSV529 vaccine candidate was delivered by intramuscular injections (deltoid muscle) as a 0.5 ml solution containing 1 x 10(7) plaque-forming units on day 0, one month after the first dose (day 30), and then six months after the first dose (day 180).
+Intramuscular injections deliver the HSV529 vaccine candidate as a 0.5 ml solution containing 1 x 10(7) plaque-forming units on day 0, one month after the first dose (day 30), and then six months after the first dose (day 180).

 HSV529 Herpes Vaccine Updates

 August 7, 2020 - The phase 2 study, 'Safety and Efficacy of 4 Investigational HSV 2 Vaccines in Adults With Recurrent Genital Herpes Caused by HSV 2 (HSV15)' was last updated on September 18, 2020.

 January 10, 2020 - Phase 1 and 2 studies were posted.
-The primary objectives of the studies are: To describe the safety profile of different investigational vaccine regimens against herpes simplex virus type 2 (HSV-2).To evaluate the efficacy of the investigational vaccine regimens with respect to the frequency of herpes simplex virus (HSV) deoxyribonucleic acid (DNA) detection in the genital area (shedding rate) following a 2 dose vaccine schedule; the proportion of participants free of HSV genital recurrence at 6 months after the 2-dose vaccine schedule.
-Allocation: Randomized 381 participants.
+The studies' primary objectives are: To describe the safety profile of different investigational vaccine regimens against herpes simplex virus type 2 (HSV-2).To evaluate the efficacy of the investigational vaccine regimens concerning the frequency of herpes simplex virus (HSV) deoxyribonucleic acid (DNA) detection in the genital area (shedding rate) following a 2 dose vaccine schedule; the proportion of participants free of HSV genital recurrence at 6 months after the 2-dose vaccine schedule.
+Allocation: Randomized, 381 participants.

 August 2019 - This first-in-human study of the replication-defective HSV vaccine HSV529 showed that it was safe and well-tolerated, with evidence of immunogenicity in HSV-naive and previously infected subjects, and elicited neutralizing antibody and modest CD4+T-cell responses in HSV-seronegative vaccinees.

 October 8, 2015 - Phase 1 Clinical Trial for HSV529 Vaccine in HSV-2 Seropositive Adults launches.
 Last updated on January 14, 2019.

 October 16, 2014 - Sanofi Pasteur, the vaccines division of Sanofi and Immune Design Corp., a clinical-stage immunotherapy company, today announced that they have entered into a broad collaboration for the development of a herpes simplex virus (HSV) immune therapy.